Bodegas Luis Gurpegui Muga

 Sadly, Don Primitivo passed away in 1953.
 His son Luis Gurpegui Muga took control of the winery at the age of 18, and the name of the winery was changed to “Primitivo’s Gurpegui Widow”.

-Luis was the one who lead the great growth of the company in DOCa Rioja and other wine regions, such as DO Navarra and DO Ribera del Guadiana, and launching some of the actual brands as Viñadrián, Gurpegui, Dominio de la Plana, Cinco Viñas, Rancho Viejo etc.
+Luis was the one who lead the great growth of the company in DOCa Rioja and other wine regions, such as DO Navarra and DO Ribera del Guadiana, and launching some of the current brands such as Viñadrián, Gurpegui, Dominio de la Plana, Cinco Viñas, Rancho Viejo etc.

 Group Luis Gurpegui Muga comprises: